katiestar99/ansible/docs/docsite/rst/dev_guide/testing_integration_legacy.rst

 * jenkins
 * rackspace

-Over time the above list will be reduced as tests are ported to the ``ansible-test`` framework.
+Over time the above list will be reduced as tests are ported to the ``assible-test`` framework.

 Running Cloud Tests